 Limit and Stop Orders

-With limit orders, a user can place an order at a specific price or better.
-A buy limit order will be filled once the price matches that limit price or lower.
+A user can place an order at a specific price or better with limit orders.
+A buy limit order will be filled once the price matches that limit price or is lower.
 Conversely, a sell limit order will be filled once the price matches that limit price or higher.

 In terms of stop orders, the system will determine which type of order it is using a combination of stop-loss and take-profit orders.
-This is based on the price level of the trigger price measured against the last price or mark price when that order was placed.
+This is based on the trigger price level measured against the last price or mark price when that order was placed.

 A take-profit order is a variation of a limit order that specifies the exact price from which to close out an open position for a profit.
-In the event that the price of the security does not reach the limit price, the take-profit order does not get filled.
+If the security price does not reach the limit price, the take-profit order does not get filled.

-A trade fee is charged when a user opens or closes positions on Kuma DEX.
+A trading fee is charged when a user opens or closes positions on Kuma DEX.
 All fees that are collected are diverted towards community encouragement and project development.

 Kuma Breeder is a yield farming protocol that provides a new and exciting approach to farming $dKUMA tokens.
-It’s currently being operated on Ethereum mainnet.
-The Kuma Inu community takes advantage of a fair system of distribution that makes sure that the entire community benefits from Kuma Breeder farming pools.
+It’s currently being operated on the Ethereum mainnet.
+The Kuma Inu community takes advantage of a fair distribution system that ensures that the entire community benefits from Kuma Breeder farming pools.

-At the time of writing, the various farming pools on offer were ETH-dKUMA, ETH-KUMA, ETH-SHIB, ETH-LEASH, ETH, AKITA, ETH-ELON for LP pools.
-Single token pools offer higher interest rates and these include KUMA, SHIB, LEASH, AKITA, and ELON.
+At the time of writing, the various farming pools on offer were ETH-dKUMA, ETH-KUMA, ETH-SHIB, ETH-LEASH, ETH, AKITA, and ETH-ELON for LP pools.
+Single token pools offer higher interest rates, including KUMA, SHIB, LEASH, AKITA, and ELON.
 More pools are in the pipeline and are eligible to be added through community governance.

-Kuma Inu Coin will provide a Vault system for investors in an effort to maximize returns on investments.
-The Vault entails pools of funds with an associated strategy on the asset in the vault.
+Kuma Inu Coin will provide a Vault system for investors to maximise investment returns.
+The vault entails pools of funds with an associated strategy on the asset in the vault.

-Note that vault strategies are remarkably more active as opposed to merely lending out coins.
+Note that vault strategies are remarkably more active than merely lending out coins.

-The Kuma Vault is capable of performing multiple actions to maximize returns through strategies that are voted on by the Kuma Inu community.
+The Kuma Vault can perform multiple actions to maximise returns through strategies voted on by the Kuma Inu community.
 Kuma Vaults may be created as a direct response to yield farming and liquidity mining that made locating the greatest yield more difficult than simply switching between lending protocols.

-When a user deposits tokens to a Kuma Vault, they receive their corresponding tokens as representations of shares of the vault.
+Users who deposit tokens to a Kuma Vault receive their corresponding tokens as representations of shares of the vault.

 A key factor to consider when using the Kuma Vault is that a user will always withdraw the same asset that was initially deposited.
 With that being said, farmed tokens, as well as accrued fees, are sold for $KUMA in the vault.
 In addition, users can increase the interest rate by staking tokens to Kuma Breeder and farming $dKUMA tokens.

-The Kuma Inu Coin’s two tokens, $KUMA and $dKUMA are proving to be extremely popular.
-There is a growing community of devoted investors who are finding increasing value in this cryptocurrency.
+The Kuma Inu Coin’s two tokens, $KUMA and $dKUMA are extremely popular.
+A growing community of devoted investors is finding increasing value in this cryptocurrency.

 With an active community that controls and drives this project, there’s no doubt that Kuma Inu Coin is a hot prospect that crypto investors would do well to explore.
 Good luck!